floomby/SpaceGame/README.md

 ### More stuff to do

 - Finish dialog refactoring (finishing for station dialogs is somewhat more complex than settings and map)
-- Find and fix the absolute anchor speed bug

 ### MMO Stuff